 Quality of Life The DC has the potential to benefit local residents' quality of life through the provision of new jobs, open space and green infrastructure.
-Efficient Services Sustainable The development of Ratcliffe on Soar Power station through Growth the Development Corporation could attract a significant number of new businesses and approx. 20,000 jobs.
+Efficient Services Sustainable Growth The development of Ratcliffe on Soar Power station through the Development Corporation could attract a significant number of new businesses and approx. 20,000 jobs.
 The Development Corporation could deliver significant improvements to connectivity enabling more people to access opportunities at the 3 sites and in the wider region.
 The Environment Beyond the economic benefits, the developments will enhance and improve the environment, take account of the need to reduce emissions and achieve net gains in natural capital.
 The proposal for Ratcliffe on Soar is for a National Centre for Integrated Zero Carbon Futures putting Rushcliffe at the forefront of tackling climate change.
 In addition, an integral part of the proposition is the connectivity between the sites and more broadly across the region.
 The focus of this is green infrastructure and public transport, minimising the impact on the environment.
-The proposition includes the greation of a wildway which is an The proposition includes the creation of a wildway which is an active transport link between the sites enhancing and protecting the existing areas specifically around Attenborough Nature Reserve, River Trent and the canal network.
+The proposition includes the creation of a wildway which is an active transport link between the sites enhancing and protecting the existing areas specifically around Attenborough Nature Reserve, River Trent and the canal network.